Realization of a Bosonic Antiferromagnet

 Then, we slowly ramp the lattice potentials in terms of the Hubbard parameters.
 At 0 ms, the staggered magnetic gradient is $\delta_s/h=-17.6(3)$ Hz, and the coupling strength is $J/h= 0.24(1)$ Hz.
-During the 60 ms ramping, we separate the curve into two stages with 30 ms interval, as shown in Fig. \ref{figS2}(c).
-The exchange coupling is turned on gradually, and simultaneously the staggered gradient is also increased.
+During the 60 ms ramping, we separate the curve into two stages with 30-ms intervals, as shown in Extended Data Fig. \ref{FigS2}(c).
+The coupling strength and the staggered gradient are increased gradually during the sweep.
 At 60 ms, $\delta_s$ is slightly larger than 0, but the zero value of the staggered magnetization $M_z = 0.00(2)$ indicates the achievement of a Heisenberg antiferromagnet.
-In another 60 ms, we verify the coherence of the system by slowly ramping back the lattice potentials and increasing $\delta_s$ oppositely.
+In another 60 ms, we ramp back the lattice potentials slowly and increase $\delta_s$ oppositely.
+The system is driven towards the opposite N\'eel order with $M_z = 0.27(1)$, implying the low-entropy property of the antiferromagnet.
 To detect the property of the state at each time, we freeze the state by quenching the lattice barrier to disable the atom dynamics.

+Starting from the prepared antiferromagnet, we apply another adiabatic protocol to the system by ramping reversely $\delta_s$ after 60 ms to a large negative value (see Extended Data Fig. \ref{FigS3}).
+Finally, $M_z$ can return to $-0.24(2)$, which means the decoherence and nonadiabaticity of the system can be well distinguished.

+We quantify the translational symmetry of the antiferromagnet.
+Extended Data Fig. \ref{FigS4}(a) shows that the measured $M_z$ does not gain any spatial periodicity.
+Such phenomena is consistent with the translational-invariant property of the antiferromagnet.
+Besides, we hold the atoms in the strong coupling regime after the 60-ms adiabatic passage, where $J/h=26.0(5)$ Hz and $\delta_s=0$.
+As shown in Extended Data Fig. \ref{FigS4}(b), $M_z$ maintains almost constant and does not exhibit any oscillations, which suggests that the created state is close to thermal equilibrium.